 PCS will be presenting these findings to the Treasury.
 We believe that they make a powerful case for the government to reconsider their civil service pay policy and lift the 1% cap.

-In advance of the Autumn Budget, we want you to help us show the chancellor, how the pay cap has affected you.
-So please use our calculator and send a powerful message to the government to scrap the pay cap and fully fund an above inflation pay increase for all.
+Use our calculator and send a powerful message to the government to scrap the pay cap and fully fund an above inflation pay increase for all.

 The calculator makes a simple analysis of the impact of inflation on your salary over seven years, assuming that you have received a 5% pay increase over that time.
 The calculator goes on to estimate the effect that the pay cap will have on the value of your pay if the pay cap continues until 2020 (using government estimates of inflation).

 The calculator will also enable you to share this information on social media and email Cabinet Office minister, David Lidington, and your constituency MP.

 We are asking all members to make a voluntary donation of £2 a month to support striking members whose action could exert significant pressure on the government in national negotiations.
 Making this small donation could help make major gains for all members.

 Sustained targeted industrial action has proved a successful tool in trade union disputes throughout history, but has to be funded to ensure members involved are not left in poverty.